Section 508 - Rehabilitation Act of 1973

 In accordance with the requirements of the Americans with Disabilities Act of 1990, Section 508 of the Rehabilitation Act of 1973, Oklahoma Administrative Code 260:15 and Oklahoma Statute: Title 62 Section 34, the Oklahoma Department of Transportation (ODOT) will not and does not discriminate against qualified individuals with disabilities on the basis of disability in ODOT services, programs, activities, or employment practices.
 ODOT will provide reasonable accommodations for persons with disabilities, upon request.
 To request an accommodation, please call the ADA/504/508 Coordinator at 405-521-4140 or Oklahoma Relay at 1-800-722-0353, no later than 72 hours before any scheduled event.

-In the event an individual believes that the Department has failed to comply with the Americans with Disabilities Act of 1990 and Section 508 of the Rehabilitation Act of 1973, the individual or group of individuals may file a complaint with the Department.
+In the event an individual believes that the Department has failed to comply with Section 508 of the Rehabilitation Act of 1973, the individual or group of individuals may file a complaint with the Department.
 The process for filing a Section 508 Complaint will be as follows:

 1. A written complaint should be filed using the Department’s Section 508 Complaint form (Form 508-01).
 Copies of this form may be printed from the Department website or a copy may be obtained by contacting the ADA/504/508 Coordinator.